ntavelis/mercure-php/README.md

 Optionally we can specify a specific type for our topic and listen only for that type in our frontend, more info [here](docs/EventTypes.md)
 ## Private messages
 Unlike public messages, private messages are not meant to be consumed from everybody.
-Private messages are messages that are meant to be consumed from a specific list of targets.
-For example you can publish messages for a specific user, or a list of users.
-Another example would be to publish messages for the admin role, so every user that is admin would receive them on the client and act upon them.
+Private messages are messages that are meant to be consumed from authenticated consumers.

 To publish and consume private messages we need 3 things:
 1. To publish a private notification from our php server code.
-2. Provide an endpoint to generate the token for our frontend.
+2. Provide an endpoint to generate the JWT token for the clients.
-3. Make a request from the client to the backend to get a token that proves we are able to receive the private message and subscribe to events using the token we received.
+3. Make a request from the client to the backend to get the JWT token that proves we are able to receive the private messages and subscribe to events using the token we received.

 ### PHP code (Step 1)
-From our php server code, we now have to use the `Ntavelis\Mercure\Messages\PrivateNotification` class, which receives the same arguments as the Notification class with the addition of a third argument, an array of targets this message is meant for.
+From our php server code, we now have to use the `Ntavelis\Mercure\Messages\PrivateNotification` class, which receives the same arguments as the Notification class, but marks the notification as private.

 ```php
 <?php